thestk/stk/doc/README-Win.txt

 Realtime piping seems to work under WindowsNT in much the same way as on Unix platforms.
 Thus, it is possible to pipe realtime control data to syntmono under WindowsNT as well.

-WINDOWS 2000:

-I don't have Windows 2000 and I doubt I'll get it anytime soon.
-However, we briefly tested release 3.2 of STK on Perry's Win2000 machine and it worked fine.
-There is an advantage in using Windows 2000 over 95/98 in that piping works, just as under unix.
-Also, the scheduler in Win2000 seems to be much better, so socketed messages don't get clumped together like they do in Win 95/98.
-Since 2000 is supposed to ship with DirectX 7.0, the DirectSoundCapture functionality should work as well.